Table of Contents

 Connect the S1 (white) and S2 (black) wires from the CT to the top of the meter for each phase.

-1. Verification of Voltage and Current Connection:
+1. Voltage and Current Connection Verification:

 The displayed values should be close to 0.9.